 A tale of love and longing, Dear Elizabeth follows the beautiful and bittersweet friendship between Elizabeth Bishop and Robert Lowell.
 Across oceans, continents, and three decades, these esteemed poets found a marriage of true minds in their eloquent correspondence.
 They traded hundreds of vibrant, witty, and passionate letters that now spring to life on stage.
 This intimate story paints a portrait of two ordinary – and quite extraordinary – lives.

-Advisory*: Appropriate for all ages, but ideal for 12 and up, due to some adult themes and language.
+Advisory: Appropriate for all ages, but ideal for 12 and up, due to some adult themes and language.

 Wednesday, October 24, 10:00 AM

 Roald Dahl’s Matilda The Musical

 This Tony Award-winning musical follows the struggles of Matilda against her neglectful parents and cruel headmistress.
 An avid reader and brilliant young girl, Matilda dreams of a better life.
 With the help of her kind teacher Miss Honey, the other students in her class, and a touch of magic, Matilda takes a stand against the evil forces in her life.
 The addictively raucous score propels this heartwarming story of empowerment.

 Advisory: Appropriate for all ages, 5 and up.